-TEF Entrepreneurship Programme Overview
+TEF Entrepreneurship Programme overview

 The Tony Elumelu Foundation Entrepreneurship Programme is a \$100 million commitment made to empower 10,000 African entrepreneurs across 54 countries over a period of 10 years.
-The Programme objective is to train, mentor, and fund aspiring African entrepreneurs to create one million jobs and generate \$10 billion in revenue for Africa.
+The programme seeks to train, mentor, and fund aspiring African entrepreneurs to create one million jobs and generate \$10 billion in revenue for Africa.

-To achieve this, TEF created a holistic one-year Programme with four steps:
+To achieve this, TEF has created a holistic one-year programme through four steps: